 If you have specific needs that our standard CVM specifications cannot meet, use the following guides to learn how to obtain custom configurations:

 CVM supports pay-as-you-go.
-For more information, see Price Overview.
+For more information, see Price Overview of CVM Instances.

-For pricing information on CVM instances and other resources, refer to Pricing.
+For pricing information on CVM instances and other resources, refer to Product Pricing.